GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **How would you preserve `Activity` state during a screen rotation?** - [Learn more here](https://stackoverflow.com/questions/3915952/how-to-save-state-during-orientation-change-in-android-if-the-state-is-made-of-m)

-* **What are different ways to store data in your Android app?** - [Learn more here](https://blog.mindorks.com/understanding-storage-system-to-store-data-in-android)
+* **What are different ways to store data in your Android app?** - [Learn more here](https://blog.mindorks.com/understanding-storage-system-to-store-data-in-android) or [here](https://developer.android.com/guide/topics/data/data-storage.html)

 * **Explain Scoped Storage in Android.** - [Learn more here](https://blog.mindorks.com/understanding-the-scoped-storage-in-android)